State Regulations in Louisiana

 Buying a vehicle from a dealer usually seems like the safest and easiest way to go.
 The dealer can handle all procedures and paperwork for you, as well as collect all applicable registration and title fees, regardless of whether you're buying, selling, or trading.

 However, buyers often fall victim to what seem like "good deals" simply because they wanted to just "look around" on their way home from work.
 So, before you visit the dealership, devise a plan.

 Consider visiting the websites of your local dealerships to get an idea of the inventory they have in stock.
 Call the dealerships and speak with a salesperson about what kind of vehicle you're looking for, what you're able to pay, and when you'd like to look at their vehicles.
 This begins a relationship with the salesperson.
 It lets him or her know that when you show up, you already know what you want.

 The Federal Trade Commission (FTC) has provided a guide for sellers and buyers of used cars, the Used Car Rule.
 The guide includes information about the dealer, the vehicle, and the warranty, as well as information about violations and penalties.

-Note that dealers are also required by law to inform you of any salvaged status vehicles, Lemon Law returns, and any repairs made on a new vehicle if those repairs meet or exceed $500.
+Note that dealers are also required by law to inform you of any salvaged status vehicles, Lemon Law returns, and any repairs made on a new vehicle if those repairs meet or exceed a minimum threshold.
 If you want to make sure the vehicle you're considering purchasing doesn't fall into any of these categories―just ask!